 More recently, the cause of Nepalese scripts has been taken up by Callijatra, a youthful group consisting of artists, architects, engineers, photographers, calligraphers, designers and app developers.
 Callijatra has taken Nepal Lipi back to the streets, running workshops and demonstrations of writing, calligraphy and type design, often in markets and open public spaces in and around the Nepa Valley (Kathmandu Valley).

 Apps and interactive video tutorials have been developed to teach both Ranjana and Nepal lipi, a Newa font is now available for Android, and local governments in the Kathmandu Valley has shown signs of interest in bringing Ranjana and Nepal Lipi into school curricula.

 In Tibet, the Ranjana script is called Lanydza or Lantsa, and it is frequently used on the title pages of Tibetan texts, on temple walls, on prayer wheels, and in mandalas.

-In Tibet, the script is called Lanydza or Lantsa, and it is most frequently used on the title pages of Tibetan texts, where the Sanskrit title is often written in Lanydza, followed by a transliteration and translation in the Tibetan script.
-The script is also used decoratively on temple walls, on the outside of prayer wheels, and in the drawing of mandalas.
-This usage gave the script a place of honor in Tibetan society, but that in turn made it a target: many original Sanskrit manuscripts written in Lanydza that had been preserved in the old monasteries of Tibet were destroyed following the Chinese takeover of Tibet.
+This usage gave the script a place of honor in Tibetan society, but that in turn made it a target: many original Sanskrit manuscripts written in Lanydza, which had been preserved in monasteries, were destroyed following the Chinese invasion of Tibet.

 General Script, Language, and Culture Resources